This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 - Lemon Curd – As I mentioned above, I use my homemade lemon curd for this, but any good quality store bought lemon curd will also do the trick.

 To make a dairy free lemon slice, you’ll need to use a dairy-free/vegan butter alternative in the base and the lemon curd.
+You’ll also need to use sweetened condensed coconut milk in the base – since this is usually runnier than the regular version, you should add slightly less.
 For the icing, I think some countries have dairy-free “cream cheese” products but we don’t here in NZ, so you’d need to do an icing sugar glaze instead.
 To do that, mix 250-300g of sifted icing sugar with 50g of softened butter, and enough lemon juice to make a thick icing.

 To make this egg free, make sure you use egg-free biscuits.
 A lot of gluten free biscuits are also egg free and dairy free.
 You’ll also need to skip the lemon curd topping, or use an egg free/vegan lemon curd.
 If you just skip the curd, you can add some extra lemon zest to the icing for that extra bit of flavour.